BasitIqbalatgit/UT/README.md

       2. Install the MySQL workbench

         a) import the schemas present in the database folder in your MySQL work bench.

+          i) open MySQL Workbench

+          ii) Go to services

+          iii) click on import

+          iv) select the path of the file by browsing

+          v) Then click on import

         b) Change the password and user name in the Src /DAL/DALManager.java file (it has a connection class you just have to put the  username and password of your workbench in it.